It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Almost every Star Trek series had at least one Western episode: the original series had "Spectre of the Gun", Star Trek: The Next Generation had "A Fistful of Datas", and Star Trek: Enterprise had "North Star".

 - Although not a Space Western per se, Deep Space Nine does draw on Western tropes: the sheriff (Odo), the bar/brothel (Quark's, with Dabo girls and Holosuites of Ill-Repute), the frontier town (the space station) near a strategic pass (the wormhole), and so on.
+The producers stated that Deep Space Nine was The Rifleman IN SPACE!.
+Gunsmoke would work just as well.

 - Earth 2 is a pretty straight Wagon Train ripoff, just one set on a different planet.